-The glaring problems here are: 1.) the type font is unreadably small; and 2.) we CAN’T POSSIBLY fit the titles of ALL 24 prints on this label.
+The glaring problems here are: the type font is unreadably small; and we can’t fit the titles of all 24 prints on this label.

 An alternative recommendation?
 Just assign each box a number:

-The color printout in the 8.5×11″ archival Print Page that’s on top of the larger box is a simple “visual inventory,” as explained in the next step.
+The color printout in the 8.5 x 11″ archival Print Page that’s on top of the larger box is a simple visual inventory, as explained in the next step.

 Here we’ve gone back to one of the photographs we made of the antique prints we’re storing.
-We downloaded this photograph from our digital camera (or smart phone) onto our computer, and then dragged it onto a word document so that we could add the titles we jotted down earlier (see image above).
+We downloaded this photograph from our camera or phone onto our computer, and then dragged it onto a word document so that we could add the titles we jotted down earlier.

-As mentioned in the title of Step 4, we’ve made TWO copies of the “visual inventory” sheets we’ve created.
-One copy went into the box, so that just by opening it we could quickly see a visual inventory of everything the box contains WITHOUT having to shuffle through all the prints.
+As mentioned earlier, we’ve made two copies of the visual inventory sheets we’ve created.
+One copy went into the box, so that just by opening it we could quickly see a visual inventory of everything the box contains without having to shuffle through all the prints.

-All this makes the archival storage & organization of our materials super easy.
-Just as important, it’s super EFFECIENT!
+All this makes the archival storage and organization of our materials super easy.
+Just as important, it’s super efficient.

-And it will work for everything in YOUR collection too, both 2D prints & portfolios and 3D objects & artifacts!
-(See images below.)
+And it will work for everything in your collection too, both 2D prints and portfolios and 3D objects and artifacts!

-By following these simple steps for archival storage & organization, when you need to find a particular image or object in your collection all you need to do is open your binder full of “visual inventory” pages, find what you’re looking for there, and then track down the corresponding box number (or box name, depending on your own personalized system of organizing) to reduce your search to just that ONE box or portfolio.
+By following these simple steps for archival storage and organization, when you need to find a particular image or object in your collection all you need to do is open your binder full of visual inventory pages, find what you’re looking for there, and then track down the corresponding box number (or box name, depending on your own personalized system of organizing) to reduce your search to just that one box or portfolio.